ErickMMuniz/gego-fitness/README.md

 # gego-fitness
-A simple react app to record and compare fitness positions using pose estimation algorithms.
+A simple expo app to record and compare fitness positions using pose estimation algorithms.